 From the initial phone call to the review of your report, we will walk you through each step of the process.
 Tell us what realtor you are working with (or how to reach the owner if not listed) and we will do the rest.
 We contact all the parties involved and schedule a convenient time.
 Unlike many inspectors, we welcome you to be a part of the inspection process.
 We are proud of how hard we work for you!
 We also find that personal contact with your inspector helps to prevent that overwhelmed feeling when you get the report.
 He will help you navigate through what is normal maintenance depending on the age of your home and what needs more immediate attention.
 If you are not available to be at the inspection, we've got you covered.
-In most cases, our contract can be sent by email and signed electronically.
-If not, other arrangements can be made to accomodate you.
+Your inspector will call you and personally review his findings and answer your questions.

 The state of TN is among the 27 states that currently require a license to perform home inspections.
 This is great news for you!
 TN inspectors not only meet educational requirements and pass a comprehensive test, we must continually update our education to stay current in our field.
 As a licensed home inspector we follow the State of TN Standards of Practice.
 This document will help to familiarize you with what is and isn't included in a home inspection.
 You can view this document by following the link provided below.

 We perform a comprehensive inspection.
 Following is a list of some of the items that the inspector will examine: